Outburn-IL/foob-docs/installation.md

 > Installation procedure:
 1. Open InterSystems IRIS for Health terminal
-2.

-3. Authenticate yourself using your credentials
+2. Authenticate yourself using your credentials

-4. Don’t forget to switch the namespace:
+3. switch the namespace to the target one where FUME Plugin will be installed
 ```shell
 %SYS> zn "FUME"
 FUME>